The bloodhounds of Berlin

-Further to the left of the USPD, although often associated with the party, were members of the Spartakusbund, the Sparticist League.
-Their core support was small and based in the working-class districts.
+Further to the left of the USPD, although sometimes associated with the party, were members of the Spartakusbund, the Sparticist League.
+Their core support was initially small and based in the working-class districts.
 Their unusual name was an invention of their leader, the fiery Karl Liebknecht, who had issued flyers during the war that derided the Kaiser.
 He signed them with the nom de plume ‘Spartacus’.
 Liebknecht was a brilliant orator, although he was also impulsive and somewhat disorganised.
-Supporting him was Rosa Luxemburg, a Polish-born Jew who was also a good speaker and a widely-lauded intellectual.
-Both had been incarcerated during the war for sedition.
+Supporting him was Polish-born Rosa Luxemburg, who was also a confident speaker and a widely-lauded intellectual.
+Both had been incarcerated during the war for sedition and both had Jewish backgrounds, something their enemies often highlighted.

-However, Luxemburg frowned on Liebknecht’s calls for immediate action as pre-emptive, arguing that their militant supporters lacked the proper command structure and wider support of the German working classes.
-In late December she reiterated her views: ‘We must build from below upward, until the workers and soldiers councils gather so much strength that the overthrow of the Ebert-Scheidemann or any similar government will be merely the final act in the drama.
+Luxemburg frowned on Liebknecht’s calls for immediate action as pre-emptive, arguing their supporters lacked the proper command structure and wider support of the German working classes.
+She reiterated her views in late December: ‘We must build from below upward, until the workers and soldiers councils gather so much strength that the overthrow of the Ebert-Scheidemann or any similar government will be merely the final act in the drama.
 For us the conquest of power will not be achieved by one blow – it will be a progressive act, for we shall progressively occupy all the positions of the capitalist state, defending tooth and nail each one that we seize.’

 With the armistice coming into effect on 11 November, Germany prepared itself to welcome home the millions of men who had served at the front.
-However, many had already walked away from their units or drifted home before being officially demobilised.
+However, many had already walked away from their units or drifted back before official demobilisation.
 Still, enough units remained to act as cadres on which to form the new Provisional National Army in March 1919.
-Until then, most of the available men remained at their barracks, half-heartily carrying on with peace-time duties and becoming increasingly angered at the state of things.
+Until then, most of the available men remained at their barracks, half-heartily carrying on with peace-time duties.